m8ttyB/pytest-selenium-pdiff/README.md

 1. Run `tox` to run the tests for the repo

 ### Making a release
-For Rentlytics employees, to release new code for the django-zerodowntime project to pypi, follow these steps:
+For Rentlytics employees, to release new code for the pytest-selenium-pdiff project to pypi, follow these steps:

 1. run `bumpversion` to bump the version
 1. make sure there is a file in the home directory `~/.pypirc` with the login credentials for PyPi.
 For more about